Contact a CRNS consultant or RA via e-mail by clicking on one of the names below.

 , provides individual consultation on faculty research projects and grants.
 Dr. Schmiege has extensive experience evaluating data from randomized controlled trials, including the data complexities that frequently arise in such trials (e.g., missing data, fidelity/adherence problems, and longitudinal data collection/analysis).
 She excels in multilevel-model analysis, psychometric analysis, mediational analysis, and structural equation modeling.

 --Tiffany is from Park City, Utah.
-The next few things you read here will follow more-or-less organically from that initial statement (see for yourself if you agree with me): she completed her undergrad study at the University of New Mexico, where she skied at the NCAA level (ah?); skiing continues to be one of her primary hobbies, as well as rock-climbing (eh?); she enjoys brewing beer (well?); she mines silver in her off hours (not really, this time); Robert Redford comes to her house for brunch every Thursday, Saturday, and Sunday (not to the best of my knowledge).
-But anyway, you get the point: she's pretty Park City-y and awfully mountain region-y, all making her perfectly Tiffany-y.
+She completed her undergrad study at the University of New Mexico, where she skied at the NCAA level; skiing and rock-climbing continue to be among her primary hobbies, and she enjoys brewing beer, as well.
 At present, Tiffany is a first-year MPH student, focusing on Applied Biostatistics.
 Subsequently, her appreciation of stats/methodology will propel her to a PhD in Health Informatics, and ultimately, that degree will usher in a long life in academics/public health, where she will implement and adapt empirically supported treatments in community-based settings.
-Furthermore, too, as I see it, her appreciation of stats/methodology will help her implement and adapt empirically supported recipes in concocting unparalled home-based micro-brews.